bertokattila/StockGame/README.md

 <img width="654" alt="Screenshot 2021-12-26 at 16 28 02" src="https://user-images.githubusercontent.com/22593928/147412713-b1585e20-57a0-47e0-ad19-f41f045d3971.png">

 Here you can select the saving location as well as enter the file name, which is the player's name by default.
-The extension must be .ser, otherwise the game throws a warning:
+The extension must be .ser otherwise the game throws a warning:

 <img width="486" alt="Screenshot 2021-12-26 at 16 29 00" src="https://user-images.githubusercontent.com/22593928/147412751-87cdf0b1-c527-4889-9681-a73b733f1696.png">